-These pre-planned wildlife gorilla safaris are all-inclusive and can be customized to meed any traveler’s demands.
+These pre-planned Wildlife Safaris in Murchison falls national park are all-inclusive and can be customized to meet any traveler’s demands.

 Murchison Falls National Park

 Sights, Big 5 Game, Bird Watching, Primates and Nature Walks

 Murchison Falls national park lies in the northern end of the Western / Albertine rift valley and is Uganda’s largest National park covering an area of 3800 sq. km Where the sweeping Bunyoro escarpment tumbles into the vast palm dotted savannah, this was first gazette as a game reserve in 1926 and is the largest conservation area and oldest hosting 76 mammal species and 451 bird species.

 The park is bisected by the Victoria Nile River which plunges 45m over the remnant rift valley wall, creating the dramatic Murchison falls, which the name of the whole entire park originated from, the Centre piece of the park and the final event in an 80km stretch of the rapid.
 The mighty cascade drains the last of the rivers energy transforming it into a broad placid stream that flows quietly across the rift valley flow into Lake Albert.
 At Murchison falls, the Nile squeezes through an 8m wide gorge and plunges with thunderous roar into the “Devil’s Cauldron” Creating trade mark rainbow, This stretch of the River provides one of Uganda’s most remarkable wildlife spectacles.

 Regular visitors to the River banks include Elephants, giraffes, buffalos, and waterbucks; while Hippos, Nile crocodiles and aquatic birds are permanent residents there.